JR-DIGITAL/ooo-dataset/README.md

 # OoO-Dataset
 *A dataset for evaluating out-of-order event compensation algorithms.*

+These are synthetically generated datasets using standard commercial devices, networks, and protocols commonly used in Internet of Things applications aiming to resemble real world use cases.
+Several sessions were carried out to cover the influence of different parameters of payload and network types.

+The datasets were designed to resemble the behavior and architecture of an Internet of Things use case, where many nodes are connected over a network.
+Each node continuously sends text-based messages to a common destination in a predefined interval over HTTP.
+The event producers are various kinds of Android smartphones, running a customized application which is optimized for efficient event generation.
+Two Windows PCs were also used as event producers for the WLAN datasets running the same code base.
+The sessions were recorded using either the internal wireless network after the IEEE 802.11 standard (WLAN), or the public cell phone network (UMTS) of different providers.

 **Dataset Columns**

 - S-Message-received-time (original receive timestamp in human readable format)